Swiss Family Allowance 2026: Rates, Eligibility & Apply

 |---|---|---|

 Sources: Art.
 3 and 5 FamZG, Swiss Federal Social Insurance Office (BSV).
-Last verified May 2026.
+Federal minimums in force since 1 January 2025.
+Last verified June 2026.

 These are floors, not ceilings.
 Most cantons pay more.
 Verify your cantonal rate with the local Familienausgleichskasse before relying on the figures below.